 The local Mediterranean fare is considered to be amongst the healthiest in the world, you can really enjoy eating out in Provence.
-Fabulous olive oil, strong cheeses, aromatic wild herbs, fresh fish and delicious meat are served in sophisticated, tasty dishes in tranquil restaurants with delightful, traditional Provencale décor.
+Fabulous olive oil, strong cheeses, aromatic wild herbs, fresh fish and delicious meat are served in sophisticated, tasty dishes in tranquil restaurants with delightful, traditional Provencal décor.
 And the food you can buy in shops and markets is every bit as good.
 And the local wine is excellent too, particularly the Cote de Rhone reds and refreshing Rose which goes down very well on a balmy evening!
 You can live well on holiday in a villa in Provence.

 Eating out in Provence

 There are some fabulous restaurants in Provence, many in beautiful settings.
-Here you have everything from the sophisticated gourmet restaurants of chic cities such as Aix en Provence to idyllic establishments just perfect for a long lunch overlooking the majestic Provencale countryside.
+Here you have everything from the sophisticated gourmet restaurants of chic cities such as Aix en Provence to idyllic establishments just perfect for a long lunch overlooking the majestic Provencal countryside.

 Provence sports and leisure